-Each course assistant is responsible for a disjoint set of assignments.
-Each assignment will clearly indicate, on its cover page, the course assistant that is responsible for the assignment.
+Each teaching assistant is responsible for a disjoint set of assignments.
+Each assignment will clearly indicate, on its cover page, the teaching assistant that is responsible for the assignment.
 The course assistant who is responsible for an assignment will run the discussion section and hold office hours during the week that the assignment is due.
+Graders will assist the teaching assistants and will also grade assignments.